ganeshrvel/axios-isomorphic-routing/README.md

 ### Overview:
 #### Why **Axios Isomorphic Routing Controller**?
-Axios is a such a fantastic Javascript library built for fetching RESTful APIs data across the internet.
-Although the library is very powerful we obviously might run into more requirements which are not available in the existing Axios package.
-So I thought: 'Heck!!
-Why don't I try creating something advanced for routing and controlling Axios data flow'.
+> "Axios is a Promise-based HTTP client for JavaScript which can be used in your front-end application and in your Node.js backend".
+> Although the library is very powerful we often run into situations where we wished it offered us more.
+And that's the motivation behind this project.

 #### Features:
 - Cache for both server and client side.